Are You Comfortable, Competent, and Confident

 If not, I can help.

-My 16-week online training can be a transformative journey for any therapist, regardless of specialty.
-By the end of the training, you will
+My 16-week online training can be a transformative journey for any therapist, regardless of specialty or level of experience in treating sex issues.
+By the end of the training, you will:

 - Feel comfortable opening the conversation about sex with every client

-- Build a roadmap for how to continue the conversation with confidence
+- Have a roadmap for how to continue the conversation with confidence

 - Ground your knowledge of sex and sexuality in accurate, hard-to-find information and effectively share that knowledge with your clients